 Additionally, when your MSE or FEP client reports new malware to the Microsoft SpyNet cloud service, the Dynamic Signature Service can recognize when a definition is available but not yet released, and deliver that definition for that specific threat in real-time from the cloud.
 Upon delivery of the dynamic signature, the threat will be detected and can be removed from the system.

 There are two types of memberships – Basic and Advanced.

 With a basic membership, MSE automatically sends information back to Microsoft about spyware, potentially unwanted software, and software or changes by software that has not yet been analyzed for risks.

 With an advanced membership, MSE sends more detailed information about detected software and alerts you when it detects software that has not been analyzed for risks.
 It also collects and send out such information such as your IP address, operating system, Web browser software, etc.

 You can change the recommended Microsoft membership setting (from basic to advanced and back) at any time by using the options provided in Microsoft Security Essentials.
-While MSE does offer the option to opt out of joining SpyNet, the Microsoft Security Essentials 2010 Privacy Statement states that to continue using Microsoft Security Essentials, you will need to remain a member of this online community.
-I have asked for and am waiting for a clarification about this apparent contradiction!* If you are interested you can also download the Microsoft Forefront Endpoint Protection 2010 Privacy Statement.
+While MSE does offer the option to opt-out of joining SpyNet, the Microsoft Security Essentials 2010 Privacy Statement states that to continue using Microsoft Security Essentials, you will need to remain a member of this online community.
+I have asked for and am waiting for clarification about this apparent contradiction!* If you are interested you can also download the Microsoft Forefront Endpoint Protection 2010 Privacy Statement.